iRobot Roomba 671 robotic vacuum cleaner review

 What it can’t do, is be docked and then navigate to its last cleaning point and re-start.
 Of course, you can always place it back where it ended and push clean again.

-With only 3 modes, the Roomba 671 is very straight forward to operate.
+With only 3 modes, it’s straight forward to operate the robot vacuum.

 In the default mode, start your Roomba by pressing the CLEAN button.
 It will then automatically calculate the room size and adjusts its cleaning time appropriately.

 While the default mode keeps cleaning from room to room, in SPOT mode, it will tackle a small area.
-Simple press the SPOT Clean button and the unit will spiral 1 metre in diameter until the dirt is removed.
+Simple press the SPOT Clean option and the unit will spiral 1 metre in diameter until the dirt or pet hairs is removed.

 Scheduled Cleaning Mode